ewang2002-sandbox/ZeroRaidBot/README.md

 - [MongoDB](https://www.mongodb.com/)

 ## Purpose
 The main purpose of this bot is to simplify verification and raid management within the the Dungeoneer Exalt Discord server.
+This bot, which represents a huge overhaul of the original Dungeoneer bot, is designed to be easier to use for everyone.

 ## Current Features
 Some of the bot's more prominent features include the following.